Kurt Lewin: Early life and education

-Lewin was born in 1890 into a Jewish family in Mogilno, County of Mogilno, Province of Posen, Prussia in present-day Poland, a small village with then about 5,000 residents, about 150 of whom were Jewish.
+Lewin was born in 1890 into a Jewish family in Mogilno, County of Mogilno, Province of Posen, Prussia in present-day Poland, a small town with then about 5,000 residents, about 150 of whom were Jewish.
 Lewin received an orthodox Jewish education at home.
 He was one of four children born into a middle-class family.
 His father owned a small general store, and the family lived in an apartment above the store.
 His father, Leopold, operated a farm jointly with his brother Max; however, the farm was legally owned by a Christian because Jews were not permitted to own farms at the time.

 In 1905, Lewin moved with his family to Berlin, so Lewin and his brothers could receive a better education.
 From 1905 to 1908, Lewin studied at the Kaiserin Augusta Gymnasium, where he received a classical humanistic education.
-In 1909, he entered the University of Freiburg to study medicine, but transferred to the University of Munich to study biology.
-At the University of Munich, he became involved with the socialist and women's rights movements around this time.
+In 1909, he entered the University of Freiburg to study medicine, but transferred to the Ludwig-Maximilians-Universität München to study biology.
+At the Ludwig-Maximilians-Universität München, he became involved with the socialist and women's rights movements around this time.

-In April 1910, Lewin transferred to the Royal Friedrich-Wilhelms University of Berlin, where he was still a medical student.
+In April 1910, Lewin transferred to the Royal Friedrich Wilhelm University of Berlin, where he was still a medical student.
 By the Easter semester of 1911, his interests had shifted toward philosophy.
 By the summer of 1911, the majority of his courses were in psychology.
-While at the University of Berlin, Lewin took 14 courses with Carl Stumpf (1848–1936).
+While at the Friedrich Wihelm University of Berlin, Lewin took 14 courses with Carl Stumpf (1848–1936).

-When World War I began, he served in the Imperial German Army, during which he sustained a war wound and returned to the University of Berlin to complete his PhD.
+When World War I began, he served in the Imperial German Army, during which he sustained a war wound and returned to the Friedrich Wilhelm University of Berlin to complete his PhD.
 Lewin wrote a dissertation proposal asking Stumpf to be his supervisor, and Stumpf assented.
 Even though Lewin worked under Stumpf to complete his dissertation, their relationship did not involve much communication.
 Lewin studied associations, will, and intention for his dissertation, but he did not discuss it with Stumpf until his final doctoral examination.